 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesPrescribed readings will be available as an electronic reading list on MyUni.
+Required ResourcesPrescribed readings (PDFs) will be available on MyUni.

 Barnet, Sylvan.
 A Short Guide to Writing About Art.
-Upper Saddle River, New Jersey: Pearson/Prentice Hall, 2010.
+New Jersey: Pearson/Prentice Hall, 2010.

 Hatt, Michael and Charlotte Klonk, Art History: A Critical Introduction to its Methods.
 Manchester: Manchester University Press, 2006.